light wind sailing

-Our Code zero sail was specifically built for light wind sailing, and as such it falls within the family of genoas and asymmetrical spinnakers.
+Our Code Zero sail was built explicitly for light wind sailing, and as such, it falls within the family of genoas and asymmetrical spinnakers.
 On this passage, we were thrilled to watch it flying out in front of Esper.

 Our Code Zero Sail Setup